uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_startup_and_connect.md

 ### First Database Instance

-On the virtual machine, as the `osboxes` user, execute the `cockroach start --store=cockroach-data1 --port=26257 --http-port=8080 &` command to statr the first CockroachDB node.
+On the virtual machine, as the `osboxes` user, execute the `cockroach start --store=cockroach-data1 --port=26257 --http-port=8080 &` command to start the first CockroachDB node.

 ```Shell